5 fears that keep doctors awake at night

 Don’t believe it.
 In fact, doctors may fear mortality more than anyone else.
 Perhaps that’s why they get so close to it—because they want to defeat it, argues Sherwin B. Nuland, MD, in his book How We Die: Reflections of Life's Final Chapter.

 “[O]f all the professions, medicine is the one most likely to attract people with high personal anxieties about dying.
-We become doctors because our ability to cure gives us power over the death of which we are so afraid, and loss of that power poses such a significant threat that we must turn away from it,” Dr. Nuland wrote.
+We become doctors because our ability to cure gives us power over the death of which we are so afraid, and loss of that power poses such a significant threat that we must turn away from it,” Dr. Nuland writes.

 Fear of inadequacy